 What started as a dream in your garage is now a thriving business!
 You’ve worked hard and now see a sale in your future…and a sizeable tax bill.
 In this Business Owners Edition of our Strategic Guide to Highly Appreciated Assets, we’ll look at a case study and strategies to consider if you find yourself in this situation.

-Here are links to our intro, business and real estate editions.
+Here are links to our intro, stock and real estate editions.

 - Taxes & Highly Appreciated Assets – An Introduction